st-001/json-schema-to-deno-ts-util/README.md

 to add so many chillis to marks pizza, which they argued about, but mark eventually agreed.

-Lets see what fun we can have with this...
+Lets see what fun we can have with this by first structuring the data into a PizzaOrderItem[] type if validation passes.

+Here is an example of the validated data being passed back in to generate a
+story:

 After a wild night out with Mark and Jeremy from Peep Show, Superhans came up with a crazy idea, the sort one could only have after hours of madness and pure